stroud international textiles

 Mary La Trobe- Bateman is a freelance applied arts curator, consultant and lecturer with a passionate commitment to the creative arts.

 Following graduation from the Royal College of Art, she practised interior design and ran her own gallery.
-In 1994 appointed Director of Contemporary Applied Arts in London, one of the UK's leading galleries for the Applied Arts and crafts.
+In 1994 she was appointed Director of Contemporary Applied Arts in London, one of the UK's leading galleries for the Applied Arts and crafts.
 Here Mary established a vibrant gallery and expanded the exhibition and education programmes.
 Mary has served on many committees and selection panels including Crafts Council and Collect at the V & A. In 2001 Mary received the OBE for services to contemporary craft.

 She lives in Somerset with her husband, furniture and bridge designer, Richard La Trobe- Bateman.